This post is reprinted today by request. It goes out to all who struggle with the short days and long nights of winter....

 That is indeed our job.
 So I climb through the dark, and open myself to its beauty, its terrors.
 And I sit down to write.

 The art today is by Catherine Hyde, an extraordinary painter based in Cornwall.
 Catherine trained at Central School of Art in London, and has been exhibiting her work in galleries in London, Cornwall, and father afield for over thirty years.
-In 2008 she was asked to interpret Poet Laureate Carol Ann Duffy’s fairytale The Princess’ Blankets, which won the English Association’s Best Illustrated Book for Key Stage 2 in 2009.
-Her second book, Firebird written by Saviour Pirotta, was awarded an Aesop Accolade by the American Folklore Society in 2010.
-Her third book, Little Evie in the Wild Wood written by Jackie Morris, is a twist on the Red Riding Hood fairy tale.
-She both wrote and illustrated The Star Tree, which has been nominated for the 2017 Kate Greenaway Award and shortlisted for the 2017 Cambridgeshire Children’s Picture Book Award.
-I recommend all four books highly.
+In 2008 she was asked to interpret Poet Laureate Carol Ann Duffy’s fairytale The Princess’ Blankets, which won the English Association’s Best Illustrated Book for Key Stage 2.
+Her second book, Firebird written by Saviour Pirotta, was awarded an Aesop Accolade by the American Folklore Society.
+Her third book, Little Evie in the Wild Wood, written by Jackie Morris, was a wonderful twist on the Red Riding Hood fairy tale; and she both wrote and illustrated The Star Tree, which was shortlisted for the Kate Greenaway Award and Cambridgeshire Children’s Picture Book Award.
+Her latest is The Hare and the Moon: A Calendar of Pictures, amd it's utterly magical.

 Regarding her work process, she says: "I am constantly exploring the places between definable moments: the meeting points between land and water, earth and sky, dusk and dawn in order to capture the landscape in a state of suspension drawing the viewer to the liminal spaces that lie between dream and consciousness.”